mhasbie/react-leaflet-deflate/README.md

 # Credits
-Credits goes to [oliverroick](https://github.com/oliverroick) and all the [contributors](https://github.com/oliverroick/Leaflet.Deflate/graphs/contributors) for the original work.
+  - [oliverroick](https://github.com/oliverroick) and the other [contributors](https://github.com/oliverroick/Leaflet.Deflate/graphs/contributors) to for the original work on `Leaflet.Deflate`.
+  - [clintharris](https://github.com/clintharris) for updating `react-leaflet-deflate` to reference `Leaflet.Deflate` as an external dependency, support property changes, and work with `react-leaflet` v2.

 # License